rust-lang/book/second-edition/nostarch/chapter12.md

 message that would give the user the wrong advice!

-Fourth, we use `expect` repeatedly to deal with different errors, and if the user runs our programs without specifying enough arguments, they'll get an "index out of bounds" error from Rust that doesn't clearly explain the problem.
+Fourth, we use `expect` repeatedly to deal with different errors, and if the user runs our programs without specifying enough arguments, they’ll get an “index out of bounds” error from Rust that doesn’t clearly explain the problem.
 It would be better if all our error handling code was in one place so that future maintainers only have one place to consult in the code if the error handling logic needs to change.
-Having all the error handling code in one place will also help us to ensure that we're printing messages that will be meaningful to our end users.
+Having all the error handling code in one place will also help us to ensure that we’re printing messages that will be meaningful to our end users.

-Let's address these problems by refactoring our project.
+Let’s address these problems by refactoring our project.

 ### Separation of Concerns for Binary Projects